elasticio/api-docs/source/includes/_executions.md

 `POST {{ api_base_url }}/v2/components/{COMPONENT_ID}/versions/{GIT_REVISION}/dynamic-metadata`

 #### Authorization
+This request is authorized for the users with the `workspaces.flow.edit` permission.
 The component should be accessible to the client.

 ### URL Parameters